They Look Like People: Plot

-With his newfound assertiveness, Christian believes himself to be in line for a raise, only for Mara to reveal that he has been fired.
+With his newfound assertiveness, Christian believes he is in line for a raise, only for Mara to reveal that he has been fired.
 A note on his computer, signed by his coworkers, accuses him of being an asshole.
 Christian returns home to find Wyatt waiting for him.
 Before he can say anything, Mara visits.
-At first angry, Christian apologizes and invites her in.
-The three chat amicably, and Christian leaves to get a specific tea Mara wanted.
+At first, angry, Christian apologizes and invites her in.
+The three chat amicably, and Christian leaves to get a specific tea that Mara wanted.
 Wyatt invites Mara to explore the house and takes her downstairs to show her his weapon stash.
 Wyatt asks her for further information on the demonic invasion, alluding to her voice on the phone.
 When Mara realizes Wyatt's seriousness, she flees.
 Christian returns, disappointed that she left.
 Wyatt becomes highly agitated and rants about the coming demonic invasion.
 Christian calms him down and sets him up with a psychiatrist, the same one Christian went to when he attempted suicide.

 Wyatt accosts Mara, trying to apologize, and she lashes out in self-defense, injuring him.
 Seeming remorseful, she helps him clean up, but he is horrified when she transforms into a demon.
 Wyatt runs away and finds Christian preparing to join the army to conquer his insecurities.
 Wyatt convinces him to leave the city and prepare for the coming apocalypse.
 Christian agrees, as long as Wyatt attends his psychiatric appointment.
-As Wyatt sees omens of the apocalypse, he instead insists they barricade the basement.
+As Wyatt sees omens of the apocalypse, he instead insists that they barricade the basement.
 To show his trust in Wyatt, Christian allows himself to be bound and gagged in case he is possessed.
-On the hour of the apocalypse, Wyatt becomes convinced Christian is possessed and prepares to kill him as he watches Christian transform.
-At the last moment, Wyatt realizes he is hallucinating, and recognizing Christian as truly human, frees him.
+On the hour of the apocalypse, Wyatt becomes convinced Christian is possessed and prepares to kill him with sulfuric acid as he watches Christian transform.
+At the last moment, Wyatt realizes he is hallucinating and, recognizing Christian as truly human, frees him.
 Christian remarks that he has finally conquered his insecurities by facing death, and the two embrace.